IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 this configuration process.
 It can then be used for Request Authorized Service transactions.

-In all cases, the authorization token identifies the device that is being authorized to perform the HTTP RESTful transaction and the patient involved, so that the appropriate access control decisions can be made.
+In these cases, the authorization token implicitly identifies the device that is being authorized to perform the HTTP RESTful transaction and the patient involved, so that the appropriate access control decisions can be made.

+The use case section highlights three common deployment models: Applications running on a web application server, JavaScript applications running in a web browser and the usage of medical devices.
+For this deployment scenario, the Get Authorization Token [ITI-72] transaction mandates the usage of the Authorization Code Grant [RFC6749, Section 4.1], and the Client Credentials Grant [RFC6749, Section 4.4].

 34.5 IUA Security Considerations {#iua-security-considerations .ListParagraph}
 --------------------------------

-*IUA uses OAuth and the OAuth RFC has references to some relevant security analyses.
+IUA uses OAuth and the OAuth RFC has references to some relevant security analyses.
 There are also a wide variety of analyses in the public literature.
 This profile does not introduce new considerations to those analyses.
-We have not identified any new healthcare related issues.*
+We have not identified any new healthcare related issues.

 \[RFC6819, Section 3.6\] categorizes four OAuth2.0 deployment scenarios,
 depending on the client\'s capabilities.
 For confidential apps, a deployment scenario where the client is registered using a client\_id, client\_secret, and with a fixed redirect\_uri is recommended.

-*It is important to understand that IUA does not address the issues around issuing and revoking client\_ids.
+It is important to understand that IUA does not address the issues around issuing and revoking client\_ids.
 OAuth 2.0 depends upon the client\_id to establish the degree of trust in a client.
-OAuth 2.0 does not define further how client\_ids are managed.* The IUA requires that the Client Authorization Agent and client software shall meet the requirements of being an OAuth confidential client.
+OAuth 2.0 does not define further how client\_ids are managed.
+The IUA requires that the Client Authorization Agent and client software shall meet the requirements of being an OAuth confidential client.
 The OAuth analysis indicates that without this requirement, the system is not sufficiently secure.

+Usually Identity providers publish web forms where applications developers and users can apply for a client_ID.
+[RFC7591] defines a mechanism for dynamically registering OAuth 2.0 clients with authorization servers, by defining a set of desired client metadata values to be made available to the authorization servers.

-*There are significant administrative issues dealing with establishing the appropriate level of trust with client applications, vendors, etc.
+There are significant administrative issues dealing with establishing the appropriate level of trust with client applications, vendors, etc.
-These also include establishing methods for dealing with the discovery of flaws, breaches, etc. These affect both the Resource Server and Authorization Server administrative support.*
+These also include establishing methods for dealing with the discovery of flaws, breaches, etc. These affect both the Resource Server and Authorization Server administrative support.

-*The Authorization Server will have an administratively managed list of approved client\_ids for acceptable clients.
+The Authorization Server will have an administratively managed list of approved client\_ids for acceptable clients.
 This list will be updated as new clients are approved or existing clients are removed.
-An authorization token will not be issued for unapproved clients.* This assumes that the client\_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for secure communication transactions.
+An authorization token will not be issued for unapproved clients.
+This assumes that the client\_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for secure communication transactions.

-*The Resource Server may also have such a list if there is a more precisely managed list of client\_id and resource content access requirements.
+The Resource Server may also have such a list if there is a more precisely managed list of client\_id and resource content access requirements.
 This can deal with resources that have more specific client requirements than the general access authorization requirements.*